Summary of significant accounting policies

 Maintenance rights intangible and lease premium, net

-Maintenance rights intangible assets are recognized when we acquire aircraft subject to existing leases, primarily as a result of the ILFC Transaction.
-These intangible assets represent the contractual right to receive the aircraft in a specified maintenance condition at the end of the lease (EOL contracts) or our right to receive an aircraft in better maintenance condition due to our obligation to contribute towards the cost of the maintenance events performed by the lessee either through reimbursement of maintenance deposit rents held (MR contracts), or through a lessor contribution to the lessee.
+Maintenance rights intangible assets are recognized when we acquire aircraft subject to existing leases.
+These intangible assets represent the contractual right to receive the aircraft in a specified maintenance condition at the end of the lease under EOL contracts or our right to receive an aircraft in better maintenance condition due to our obligation to contribute towards the cost of the maintenance events performed by the lessee either through reimbursement of maintenance deposit rents held under MR contracts, or through a lessor contribution to the lessee.

 Lease premium assets represent the value of an acquired lease where the contractual rental payments are above the market rate.
 We amortize the lease premium assets on a straight-line basis over the term of the lease as a reduction of lease revenue in our Consolidated Income Statements.

-Other definite-lived intangible assets primarily consist of customer relationships recorded at fair value on the Closing Date as a result of the ILFC Transaction.
+Other definite-lived intangible assets primarily consist of customer relationships recorded at fair value on the ILFC Transaction closing date.
 These intangible assets are amortized over the period which we expect to derive economic benefits from such assets.
 The amortization expense is recorded in depreciation and amortization in our Consolidated Income Statements.
-We evaluate all definite‑lived intangible assets for impairment when events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.
+We evaluate all definite-lived intangible assets for impairment when events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.

-Other assets consist of inventory, notes receivables, investments, derivative financial instruments, lease incentives, other tangible fixed assets, and straight-line rents, prepaid expenses and other receivables.
+Other assets consist of inventory, debt issuance costs, lease incentives, investments, notes receivables, derivative financial instruments, other tangible fixed assets, and straight-line rents, prepaid expenses and other receivables.

 Derivative financial instruments

 We use derivative financial instruments to manage our exposure to interest rate risks.
 We recognize derivatives in our Consolidated Balance Sheets at fair value.